DPF failure is the industry standard, but it doesn’t have to be

 Every mile your truck drives with a dirty DPF is contributing to progressive damage.
 This is evident by poor fuel economy, power loss, acceleration/pull lag, check engine lights, and eventually complete breakdown.
 Keeping your DPF clean will prevent expensive repairs, and save you thousands.

-With LDT Duty Cycle Programming, your trucks’ ECMs will finally be set-up to allow the entire Aftertreatment system to work properly.
+With Diesel I.O.
+Duty Cycle Programming, your trucks’ ECMs will finally be set-up to allow the entire Aftertreatment system to work properly.
 Regens will occur when they need to, at the right temperatures, to keep the DPF cleaner, for longer.
-LDT Duty Cycle Programming is the first step towards having an efficient and reliable fleet.
+Diesel I.O.
+Duty Cycle Programming is the first step towards having an efficient and reliable fleet.

-To learn more about LDT Optimization and Duty Cycle Programming, click here
+To learn more about Diesel I.O. and Duty Cycle Programming, click here